-The University of Chicago manages its own study abroad programs, in which a group of two dozen students travels abroad with our own professors.
-This management assures the quality of the teaching and curriculum, the relevance to the College’s Core curriculum or the student’s major, and the transferability of credit and financial aid.
+The University of Chicago manages its own study abroad programs, through which groups of two dozen students travel abroad with our own professors.
+This arrangement, which allows students to travel abroad while remaining enrolled in the College and fulfilling graduation requirements, ensures quality of instruction and curriculum, relevance to the College’s Core curriculum or the student’s major, and transferability of credit and financial aid.

-UChicago’s research and teaching arm in Europe is its Center in Paris, the location of 13 of our quarter-long programs and a home base for any student studying abroad in Europe.
+UChicago’s research and teaching arm in Europe is its Center in Paris, the location of over a dozen of our quarter-long programs and a home base for any student studying abroad in Europe.
 Students can take courses in the social sciences, biological sciences, humanities, and more in Paris.
 The center facilities offer classroom, conference, and study space for its programs, research facilities, and serves as a central meeting location for faculty, students, staff, and their Parisian counterparts.

-Located in one of the most vibrant cities in the world, UChicago’s Center in Hong Kong provides space and support for study abroad programs, facilitates academic exchange with regional partner institutions, and acts as a hub of student and faculty research, collaboration, and engagement in Hong Kong, China, and Asia.
-The Booth School of Business incorporated an Executive MBA Program Asia to foster new and expanded programs for social innovation and entrepreneurship at the Center through its Social Enterprise Initiative.
+Located in one of the most vibrant cities in the world, the Hong Kong Jockey Club University of Chicago Academic Complex | The University of Chicago Francis and Rose Yuen Campus in Hong Kong provides space and support for study abroad programs, facilitates academic exchange with regional partner institutions, and acts as a hub of student and faculty research, collaboration, and engagement in Hong Kong, China, and Asia more broadly.
+The Booth School of Business incorporated an Executive MBA Program Asia at the campus, and also fosters new and expanded programs for social innovation and entrepreneurship through the Hong Kong Jockey Club Programme on Social Innovation.